microsoft/DeFacto/README.md

 consistent.
 To enforce uniformity and reduce the noise in the instructions, we provide six templates for the annotators corresponding to different operations: *Remove*, *Add*, *Replace*, *Modify*, *Rewrite*, and *Others*.
-The annotators need to fill in the tem- plates to generate the instructions.
+The annotators need to fill in the templates to generate the instructions.
 6. **Correct summary**: Following the instruction in 5., the annotator is required to **edit the initial summary** to make it *factually consistent* with minimal, necessary modifications.